timsalesforce/listInWorkspaceTab/README.md

 # Opening a list view in a workspace tab, and then using a VF page list button will not return correctly
 # The retURL is not properly set.

 This is an edge-case, but it can happen as demonstrated here.
-It requires a custom VF button on the list view, and the VF page immediately returns to the previous page by calling StandarController.cancel().
+It requires a custom VF button on the list view, and the VF page immediately returns to the previous page by calling StandardController.cancel().

 ## Repro